-The Medical Plan is not required to provide coverage and/or waive cost-sharing requirements for any item or service that has ceased to be a recommended preventive service, or if such item or service is delivered out-of-network.
+The Medical Plan is not required to provide coverage and/or waive cost-sharing requirements for any item or service that has ceased to be a recommended preventive service, or if such item or service is delivered out-ofnetwork.
 If a recommended preventive service is billed separately (or is tracked as individual encounter data separately) from an office visit, the Medical Plan may impose cost-sharing on the office visit.
 If the recommended preventive service is not billed separately from an office visit and the primary purpose of the office visit is the delivery of a recommended preventive service, the Medical Plan may not impose cost-sharing requirements with respect to the office visit.
-However, if the recommended preventive service is not billed separately from an office visit and the primary purpose of the office visit is not the delivery of a recommended preventive service, the Medical Plan may impose cost-sharing requirements with respect to the office visit.
+However, if the recommended preventive service is not billed separately from an office visit is not billed separately from an office visit and the primary purpose of the office visit is not the delivery of a recommended preventive service, the Medical Plan may impose cost-sharing requirements with respect to the office visit.
+However, if the recommended preventive service is not billed separately from an office visit is not the delivery of a recommended preventive service, the Medical Plan may impose cost-sharing requirements with respect to the office visit and the primary purpose of the office visit is not the delivery of a recommended preventive service, the Medical Plan may impose cost-sharing requirements with respect to the office visit.